 Dear CL scholars and practitioners,

-Bob's intellectual brilliance was matched by his kindness and passionate concern for the success in learning of all students, especially those considered to be very disadvantaged.
-Success For All became his motto, his program, and his mission, together with his wife and long term professional partner Nancy Madden and their collaborators.
-Their multifaceted program addresses change for the entire school.
+Bob's intellectual brilliance was matched only by his kindness and passionate concern for all students' learning, especially those considered disadvantaged.
+"Success For All" became his motto, program, and mission, in collaboration with his wife and long-term professional partner, Nancy Madden, and their colleagues.
+Their multifaceted program targeted transformation across entire schools.

-Bob and Nancy wrote a terrific retrospective chapter in our recent group project, the book on Pioneering perspectives in cooperative learning.When I sent out the publication announcement on March 13, Bob responded immediately as follows"This is wonderful news!
+Bob and Nancy wrote a fantastic retrospective chapter for our recent collaborative project, the book on Pioneering Perspectives in Cooperative Learning.
+When I shared the publication announcement on March 13, Bob responded immediately, saying, "This is wonderful news!
 Thank you so much for doing this."

-When Yael proposed a Zoom celebration for all the authors, Bob quickly responded, " I would be happy to have a celebration on Zoom.
-Tell me if we can help with this."
+When Yael proposed a Zoom celebration for all the authors, Bob quickly expressed his willingness: "I would be happy to have a celebration on Zoom.
+Tell me if we can assist with this."

-Spencer Kagan and I have corresponded and talked several times about the tragic loss of Bob.
-Please see the excellent article below about Bob's accomplishments, forwarded to me by Spencer.He described it as the "best article I have seen on Bob following his passing."
+Spencer Kagan and I have had several discussions reflecting on the tragic loss of Bob.
+Please see the excellent article below about Bob's accomplishments, which was forwarded to me by Spencer.
+He described it as the "best article I have seen on Bob following his passing."

 With sadness and great respect,